learn-co-curriculum/phase-0-javascript-events-acting-on-events-lab/README.md

 ## Conclusion

 Events and event handling are vital to web programming.
-JavaScript allows for dynamic page rendering, and users can interact with the contents of the page in real time.
-Knowledge of the basic techniques we've learned so far sets you on the road toward having the ability to create complex interactions like those in video games you may have played before!
+JavaScript allows for dynamic page rendering, so users can interact with the contents of the page in real time.
+Knowledge of the basic techniques we've learned so far sets you on the road toward being able to create complex interactions like those in video games you may have played before!

 [so]: https://stackoverflow.com/questions/35936365/what-exactly-is-the-parameter-e-event-and-why-pass-it-to-javascript-functions
 [replace]: https://www.w3schools.com/jsref/jsref_replace.asp